adamjorr/somatic-variation/README.md

 ###What it does
 Uses bcftools and tabix to create a consensus sequence in fasta format from a BAM file.

+###Why do we use it
+Since we don't have a proper reference for our data, we call a consensus from our alignment to generate a new reference that is hopefully closer to the true reference for our species.
+Using this reference will improve the quality of an alignment produced using reads from our species.
+A higher quality alignment will lead to higher quality variant calls.

 ###Expected output
  * A consensus reference specified by -o.